U.S. reopens asylum access for victims of domestic violence, gang violence | Law-Order

 Biden, a Democrat, has reversed many of his Republican predecessor's restrictive immigration policies and pushed ahead with his own agenda.
 On Monday, U.S. immigration officials said they will expand access to work permits and deportation relief to some immigrants who are crime victims while their visa cases are pending.

-Immigrant advocates cheered Garland's decision.
+Immigrant advocates cheered Garland's decision, which they said would help restore protections for vulnerable asylum seekers.
 Many migrants from Central America and Mexico claim asylum based on experiences with domestic violence and gang violence.
 Greg Chen, director of government relations with the American Immigration Lawyers Association, tweeted that Trump had used the legal guidance "to close America's doors to those fleeing persecution."

 Garland's decision applies to immigration courts and an appeals board that are overseen by the attorney general.
 He separately rescinded a Trump-era decision that had limited asylum claims that were based on persecution due to familial relationships.